Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 ![Pumping chat](https://bitfalls.com/wp-content/uploads/2018/01/08-2.png)

-(many of these are drawn from [The Anatomy of a Pump & Dump Group](https://bitfalls.com/2018/01/12/anatomy-pump-dump-group/))
+(many of these examples are drawn from [Anatomy of a Pump & Dump Group](https://bitfalls.com/2018/01/12/anatomy-pump-dump-group/))

 > If the promoters do a good job, and the market is strong, the stock price can soar from a few cents a share to $10, or in some cases, much more.
 Eventually, the share price collapses after the promoters sell out and quit pumping.